bolt/docs/source/setup.md

 <p class="tip"><strong>Tip:</strong> For easier copy/pasting of the samples, doubleclick the code.</p>

 That's all!
 After you've done this, skip to the section [Setting up Bolt](#setting-up-bolt).
-Alternatively, if this didn't work because your server doesn't have `wget`, use `curl -O` instead.
+Alternatively, if this didn't work because your server doesn't have `curl`, use `wget` instead.

 ### Option 2: The traditional way, using (S)FTP.